Lloyd’s Interim Results H1 2025

-The investment profit of £1,808m, representing an investment return of 1.9%, was aided by the unwind of valuation losses previously reported and the benefit of higher reinvestment yields.
-Lloyd’s is targeting total investment performance of more than 3% for 2023.
-Asset allocation remains conservative with 69% held in corporate and government bonds and 23% in cash and LOCs.
-Equities and alternative assets were 8% of the total.
+The investment profit of £3,168m, representing an investment return of 3.1% (24 H1 2.1%), was driven by higher investment income and unrealised gains driven by growth assets.
+Lloyd’s outlook for the FY25 investment return remains at around 4%.
+Asset allocation remains conservative with 72% held in corporate and government bonds and 21% in cash and LOCs.
+Equities and alternative assets were 7% of the total.

 Independent and Experienced in Lloyd’s Syndicate Research